 The Company holds a minority interest in Ridemakerz, LLC (Ridemakerz), which is accounted for under the equity method.
 Ridemakerz is an early-stage company that has developed an interactive retail concept that allows children and families to build and customize their own personalized cars.
 In 2006, the Company invested \$0.6 million, which represented an ownership interest of approximately 10%.
 The Company invested an additional \$2.4 million in 2007 and \$2.5 million in 2008.
 The Company has also entered into a series of agreements whereby the Company has agreed to perform advisory and operational support services for Ridemakerz in exchange for additional equity.
-For the thirteen and twenty-six weeks ended July 4, 2009, the Company received \$0.2 million and \$0.4 million, respectively, in equity in exchange for support services provided.
-For the thirteen and twenty-six weeks ended June 28, 2008, the Company received \$0.3 million and \$0.5 million, respectively, in equity in exchange for support services provided.
+For the thirteen and thirty-nine weeks ended October 3, 2009, the Company received \$0.2 million and \$0.6 million, respectively, in equity in exchange for support services provided.
+For the thirteen and thirty-nine weeks ended September 27, 2008, the Company received \$0.2 million and \$0.7 million, respectively, in equity in exchange for support services provided.
 In 2007, the Company also purchased a call option from a group of other Ridemakerz investors for \$150,000 for 1.25 million Ridemakerz common units at an exercise price of \$1.25 per unit.
 The call option was immediately exercisable and expires April 30, 2012.
 Simultaneously, the Company granted a put option to the same group of investors for 1.25 million common units at an exercise price of \$0.50 per unit.
 The put option became exercisable on April 30, 2008 and expires on April 30, 2012.
-As of July 4, 2009, the Company's investment in Ridemakerz was approximately \$7.6 million, which represented an ownership interest of approximately 25%.
+As of October 3, 2009, the Company's investment in Ridemakerz was approximately \$3.2 million, which represented an ownership interest of approximately 25%.
 Under current agreements, the Company is the sole member of an equity class that is allocated losses only following the allocation of losses to all other common and preferred equity holders to the extent of their capital contributions.
-Accordingly, the Company will be allocated losses when all of the priority equity members' capital has been reduced to zero.
-In the fiscal 2009 second quarter, the Company recorded a non-cash pre-tax loss of \$0.5 million or \$0.02 per diluted share, included in "Equity losses from investment in affiliate" in the Consolidated Statements of Operations.
-No income or loss allocations were recorded in the thirteen or twenty-six weeks ended June 28, 2008.
-As Ridemakerz continues to incur losses, the Company will be required to recognize those losses as non-cash charges up to the amount of the Company's total investment, including receivables, unless additional equity investments are made by other investors.
-Under the current agreements, the Company could own up to approximately 36% of fully diluted equity in Ridemakerz.
+All of the priority equity members' capital was reduced to zero in the fiscal 2009 second quarter.
+As a result, for the thirteen and thirty-nine weeks ended October 3, 2009, the Company recorded non-cash pre-tax losses of \$4.6 million (\$0.12 per diluted share) and \$5.1 million (\$0.15 per diluted share), respectively, included in "Equity losses from investment in affiliate" in the Consolidated Statements of Operations.
+No income or loss allocations were recorded in the thirteen or thirty-nine weeks ended September 27, 2008.
+As Ridemakerz continues to incur losses, the Company will be required to recognize those losses as non-cash charges up to the amount of the Company's total investment, including receivables, unless additional equity investments are made by other investors in equity classes that are allocated losses ahead of the Company's equity.
+Under the current agreements, the Company could own up to approximately 33% of fully diluted equity in Ridemakerz.

-As of July 4, 2009 and January 3, 2009, outstanding receivables from Ridemakerz were \$0.8 million and \$0.4 million, respectively.
+As of October 3, 2009 and January 3, 2009, outstanding receivables from Ridemakerz were \$1.0 million and \$0.4 million, respectively.